 Mr. Edelman received his law degree from the University of California (Boalt Hall) in 1984, where he was Co-Editor-in-Chief of the Ecology Law Quarterly.
 He obtained his Bachelor of Arts degree in English from Stanford University in 1981, where he graduated with distinction.
 Prior to joining Gibson, Dunn & Crutcher LLP, Mr. Edelman clerked for United States District Court Judge Jesse W. Curtis in the Central District of California.

 Mr. Edelman is a former Chairman of the Board of Directors of KCET Public Television.
-He is a member of the Board of Directors and past president of Bet Tzedek Legal Services, a legal aid organization for the indigent, and also serves on the Board of Directors of Wilshire Boulevard Temple in Los Angeles.
-He is an active member of the Chancery Club in Los Angeles.
+He is a member of the Board of Directors and past president of Bet Tzedek Legal Services, a legal aid organization for the indigent.
+He also serves on the Board of Directors of the Alliance for Children's Rights and Wilshire Boulevard Temple in Los Angeles.
+In 2016, Mr. Edelman was elected Regional President of the American Jewish Committee Los Angeles.
+He is a member of the Chancery Club in Los Angeles.

 A list of Mr. Edelman's cases is available on request.